Divorce without children and with an agreement on all issues

 - Neither you nor your spouse is currently in the military; and

-- You and your spouse DO NOT have an agreement on how property should be divided.
+- You and your spouse DO have an agreement on how property should be divided.

-If either you or your spouse is in the military, or if you or your spouse is pregnant, DO NOT use this form packet.
+If either you or your spouse is in the military, DO NOT use this form packet.
 There are special issues in your case that these forms do not address, and you need to seek legal advice from a lawyer.

 If you are seeking a protection order, you can petition for one, in a separate case, from the privacy of a domestic violence shelter.
 Learn more about getting a protection order.